sbt/sbt/src/sphinx/Examples/Quick-Configuration-Examples.rst

       }
     """

-    // set the initial commands when entering 'console' or 'console-quick', but not 'console-project' initialCommands in console := "import myproject._"
+    // set the initial commands when entering 'console' or 'consoleQuick', but not 'consoleProject' initialCommands in console := "import myproject._"

     // set the main class for packaging the main jar